 The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard.
 The goal is to achieve maximum interoperability by running scenario-based tests in a hands-on lab and discuss new and proposed features of the ODF specification.

 Lead architects from commercial and open source products, members of the OASIS ODF TC's and technical experts from national and regional governments will be present.
-Previous plugfests were held at The Hague (the Netherlands), Orvieto (Italy), Granada (Spain), Brussels (Belgium), Windsor and Maidenhead (UK), Berlin (Germany), Gouda (the Netherlands) and Brussels (Belgium).
+Previous plugfests were held at The Hague (the Netherlands), Orvieto (Italy), Granada (Spain), Brussels (Belgium), Windsor and Maidenhead (UK), Berlin (Germany), Gouda (the Netherlands), Brussels (Belgium), Berlin (Germany) and London (UK).

 Mailing list: Plugtest Mailing List